 Attendance will be taken at the start of every class.
 Students are expected to be in class on-time, every time.
 Unexcused absences or tardiness will not be tolerated.
 In the case of planned absences, please notify the teacher in as far in advance as possible.
 Students are expected to catch up on all missed work outside of class time.

 Homework & Class-work

 Homework and class-work will be assigned often and must be submitted on or before the due date.
-Late assignments can be submitted for a maximum of 50% up until the last week of the term.
-All late or missed assignments that are not turned in before the last week of the term will receive a zero.
+All late or missed assignments will receive a zero.

 Foundation Physics follows to the Assumption College grading scale: